To establish value, focus more on high priority projects: Reading Michael Lynch's post on why he quit Google to work for himself

 “To continue advancing my career, I’d need projects that were even larger in scope and involved collaboration with more partner teams.”

 If you work on projects no one cares about, it’s also hard to get promoted.
 Many of his projects were canceled six months in.
 I think one reason I was successful in my promotion effort is because of the business group I’m in.
 The products are a profit center with many high-profile partners and impact.
 It matters a lot to people in the organization, and I’m the only tech writer for these efforts.
-In contrast, if I were working on a product that was much less significant to the company’s business interests, then no matter how awesome the documentation I created, it wouldn’t matter much because the product area wouldn’t be significant to the positive impact of the company.
+In contrast, if I were working on a product that was much less significant to the company’s business interests, no matter how awesome the documentation I created, it wouldn’t matter much because the product area wouldn’t be significant to the company.

 I’ve written before about company layoffs and how tech writers can provide value to companies.
 (See my series titled Reflecting seven years later about why we were laid off.)
 Lynch’s post suggests that it doesn’t matter how good of a programmer you are; what matters is the importance of the projects you work on.
-I think I seemed to intuitively understand this, because I’ve consistently gravitated toward more important business areas in the documentation I work on.
+I think I intuitively understood this, because I’ve consistently gravitated toward more important business areas in the documentation I work on.
 When I was at Amazon, it was Fire TV more than Kindle and other devices.
 At Google, it’s the automotive API products.

 In technical writing roles, you have a surprising ability to focus your efforts on documentation projects you believe in.
 I have about 60+ documentation bugs sitting in my queue.
 Which ones do I work on?
 Which do I prioritize?
 If a product has an upcoming release, sure, I make sure we have docs for those features.
 Or if partners are complaining loudly about an issue, I also prioritize those fixes.
 But beyond those P0 type bugs, there’s a lot of leeway to ignore some products and prioritize others.
 Making that judgment call could be more significant than the quality of documentation you write.
 In other words, instead of focusing so much on documentation quality, focus on documentation priority.
 Are you working on products that matter to the company?
+That decision might matter more in your promotion efforts than the quality of documentation you write.

 In one comment on Hacker News by “nostrademons”, an engineering manager explains that getting promoted is also highly dependent on the manager’s ability to articulate your value in the context of business-significant projects: